-Learn more about Army history and traditions through the Museum’s public programs.
-Ongoing public programs and special events explore the accomplishments, sacrifices, and commitment of American Soldiers.
+Learn more about Army history and traditions through education programs and activities which explore the accomplishments, sacrifices, and commitment of American Soldiers.

 Hear from scholars, journalists, and historians offering in-depth examinations of Army history.
 Every month, the Museum invites authors of recent books on Army and military history to discuss their work with the public.
 These free programs are live-streamed from the Museum.

 Join Museum curators for in-depth discussions highlighting Army history and artifacts in the Museum’s galleries.